soura-b/soura-b.github.io/essays/anatomyOfChange.md

 Hence, to sustain change, the environment has to enable it.
 This is the job of leaders in the organization &mdash; to create an environment that promotes changes to a more elevated state.

-In summary, the better we understand the three steps of change — preparation (need, alignment), change (synchronous action), sustenance (discipline, enabling environment) — the more equipped we become to change to a more elevated state[^3].
+In summary, the better we understand the three steps of change — preparation (need, alignment), change (synchronous action), sustenance (discipline, enabling environment) — the more equipped we become to change to a more elevated state[^2].

 ---
 _With inputs from <a href="https://www.linkedin.com/in/nmohanns/" target="blank">Mohan</a>_

 ### Footnotes
 [^1]: I first thought of using the well-trodden analogy of pushing a boulder uphill.
 Then I realized that I am no Sisyphus; I have not even _seen_ a boulder being pushed uphill.
 What I have pushed is the family car &mdash; the venerable Maruti 800.
 I think it was my father's way of checking my cardiovascular capacity.
-[^2]: This rebalancing can be achieved if we update our work standards to incorporate the change.
-[^3]: Each cycle change improves our capability to plan and execute the next one.
+[^2]: Each cycle change improves our capability to plan and execute the next one.
 In the world of car-pushing, my father and I got the process down to a science.
 We knew the highest point of the lane in front of our flat &mdash; the starting point.
 I knew the exact spot where he would stop pushing and jump in, and I would have to compensate.
 And I learned to use my legs and back, not my arms.
 That last lesson still stands me in good stead.